Credentials, Training Background and Work Experiences

 Currently, I am working as a psychologist at a private practice in the Financial District of Downtown Toronto.

 What I Do

 I aspire to be an excellent clinician, clinical supervisor/trainer, and leader in mental health profession.
 I believe that ongoing practice, reading, reflection, asking for feedback, and integrating them into my behavior/practice are crucial to become better.
 Throughout my study and career journey, I strive to live up to the aspiration.

 Clinically, I work primarily from combining Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Emotion-focused Therapy (EFT) and Interpersonal Process.
 I value empathy, compassion, and understanding in clinical work.
 Also, I routinely seek client feedback to ensure my work meets their needs.
 I have received solid training in providing psychological assessment and psychotherapy to adults with various concerns such as depression, anxiety, self-criticism, emotional challenges, grief and loss, relationship challenges, stress management, anger management, psychosis and physical illnesses.

 Leadership-wise, I served as the Student Representative in the Board of Directors of the Association for Contextual Behavioral Science (ACBS) from 2016-2017.
 ACBS is the international professional home for Acceptance and Commitment Therapy (ACT).
 Since then, I co-founded the Asian Culture and CBS Special Interest Group (SIG) and Diversity, Equity, and Inclusion SIG.
-Also, I am serving as the Chair-elect of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2022-2023.
+Also, I am serving as the Chair of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2022-2023.
 Moreover, I am the President-elect of the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI) Furthermore, I serve on the Board of Greater Toronto Area’s Hong Fook Mental Health Association.
 Additionally, I am a professional member of the Ontario Psychological Association (OPA) and the Canadian Association of Cognitive and Behavioural Therapies (CACBT).

 In terms of clinical supervision/training, my doctoral dissertation was about clinical supervisors’ experience of asking supervisees for feedback on their supervision.
 I am starting to gain clinical supervision experience.
 Also, I have provided some introduction-level workshops about Acceptance and Commitment Therapy (ACT) within the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI).

 I tend to provide training in a down-to-earth mannner and use languages that align with audiences’ background.